 - 3. The university shall enter into other agreements with the project team and the company formed by the project team.
 The agreements shall specify the rights and responsibilities of the parties and the financial arrangements. - 4.
 To underline the importance of collaboration amongst the Government, industry, academic and research sectors, funding support from \$10 million up to \$100 million will be provided on a matching basis to each successful project application which is generally up to 60 months (or 36 months if the project comprises the second stage only)5.
 No application fee will be charged. - 5.
 Research teams / companies spun-off from R&D centres/laboratories admitted to InnoHK research clusters are eligible for the Scheme.
 R&D and commercialisation activities, including transformation and realisation of R&D outcomes, which have not received or will not receive subsidy from InnoHK would be eligible for funding under the Scheme.
 The cardinal principle is to avoid double funding.
 The local university which set up the relevant R&D centre/laboratory (or the lead university in case the relevant R&D centre/laboratory is set up by more than one local university) shall be the Applicant and ensure that all necessary requirements set out in this Guidelines are met. - 6.
 In the first stage, there should be contribution from both the industry and university, but capital investment and/or sponsorship or in-kind support are accepted.
 The in-kind support shall not exceed 50% of the total contribution from the industry and university.
 In the second stage, only capital investment and/or sponsorship from the industry are accepted, whereby university's contribution is welcome but will not be considered for matching purpose6. - 7.
 As a general observation, it is noted that the higher the degree of industry contribution and the more certain / unconditional the industry contribution, the stronger the industry has demonstrated its interest in the project and hence the greater the potential for commercialisation.
-Therefore, a project with a higher level and more certain / unconditional industry contribution will be taken as a factor for consideration in the process of vetting. - 8.
-For project commencing from the first stage, for the purposes of facilitating injection of capital investment and/or sponsorship and entering into agreement with the university concerned, the ITC strongly encourages the project team to set up a company before project commencement.
-If the project team joins the second stage of the Scheme direct, it is required to establish a company prior to project commencement.
-If the project team has already established a company in accordance with the Companies Ordinance, it should have been registered for not more than seven years as of the deadline of the relevant application exercise.
-In any case, the university concerned should be the Applicant of all applications under the Scheme, irrespective of the stage in which the project team joins.
+As the Scheme also aims to support development of the local innovation and technology (I&T) ecosystem, Applicants are encouraged to undertake their project work and tasks, including manufacturing, in Hong Kong as far as possible.
+Therefore, a project with a higher level and more certain / unconditional industry contribution as well as a higher degree of local work content, including manufacturing, will be taken as factors for consideration in the process of vetting.